deferpanic/goweave/README.md

-* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended goweavel
+* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended goal

 ### FAQ

 * Why not go generate?

-  I don't intend for this codebase to live on regexen forever.
-It's more of a POC while the business logic gets sorted out.

 * why not go fmt?